 - stress, which raises cortisol levels and can affect the terrain of the gut or trigger diarrhea

 - food sensitivities or a change in diet

-- certain strains of gut bacteria
+- certain strains of gut bacteria growing out of balance

 - NSAID drugs: Aleve, Advil, aspirin

 How to Calm a Gut Flare Up: Foods to Eat

 The goal is to eliminate foods that can trigger flares, are inflammatory, or are harder to digest.
 You’ll be focusing on a very limited number of easy-to-digest and lower FODMAP foods.
 The FODMAP foods contain starches that can irritate the small and large intestines. (read more here)

 - Bone broth (if you don’t want to make your own, buy this brand.
 Fast shipping!)

 - Shredded chicken, ground meat (turkey, chicken, beef, bison) or wild salmon

 - Eggs (provided you do not have an egg sensitivity)